ucc23/ucc/_pages/FAQ.md

 article where the UCC was initially introduced.

-## Probable duplicates
+## How are probable duplicates identified?

-The probable duplicates are obtained using the parallax based rules described in Sect.
+The probable duplicates are identified using the parallax based rules described in Sect.
 4.1 of [Perren et al. (2023) ](https://ui.adsabs.harvard.edu/abs/2023arXiv230804546P/abstract).
 These are:

 {% raw %}